-Bit fields and details not provided in this description are architecturally defined.
+Bit fields and details that are not provided in this description are architecturally defined.
 See the Arm® Embedded Trace Macrocell Architecture Specification ETMv4.

-The TRCRSCTLRn can be accessed through the external debug interface, offset 0x208-0x023C.
+The TRCRSCTLRn registers can be accessed through the external debug interface, offset 0x208-0x023C.

-D10.62 TRCSEQEVRn, Sequencer State Transition Control Registers 0-2
+31.63 TRCSEQEVRn, Sequencer State Transition Control Registers 0-2

-The TRCSEQEVRn defines the sequencer transitions that progress to the next state or backwards to the previous state.
+The TRCSEQEVRn registers define the sequencer transitions that progress to the next state or backwards to the previous state.
 The ETM trace unit implements a sequencer state machine with up to four states.

-The TRCSEQEVRn is a 32-bit register.
+The TRCSEQEVRn registers are 32-bit registers.

-Figure D10-58 TRCSEQEVRn bit assignments
+Figure 31-59: TRCSEQEVRn bit assignments